tunirdasgupta/Library-Management-System/README.md

 SOURCE LIBRARY.sql;
 ```

-Alternatively, you can manually copy and execute the contents of `database_schema.sql`.
+Alternatively, you can manually copy and execute the contents of `LIBRARY.sql`.

 ---